AhmadAbdelaziz8/AhmadAbdelaziz8/README.md

 - 🌱 I’m diving deep into **AI and Automation**.
 - 💬 Ask me about **React, React Native, Node.js**
 - 📫 How to reach me: **ahmadabdelaziz8@gmail.com**
-- ⚡ Fun fact: Before writing code, I was a surgeon!

 <br>